kpatel55/eks-next-blog/README.md

-# Amazon Bedrock Lambda Demo
+# Deploy Next.js Blog to EKS Demo

 A simple demo of deploying a full-stack blog application to EKS.
 Before you continue, be sure to install Terraform, kubectl, and eksctl,